Are you ready to descend into the world of the Twilight Zone Tower of Terror at Disney World?

-We invite you, if you dare, to step aboard because in tonight’s episode, you are the star.
+I invite you, if you dare, to step aboard because in tonight’s episode, you are the star.
 And this elevator travels directly to… The Twilight Zone.

 ORDER NOW to secure your Walt Disney World theme park ticket!
 GET MY TICKETS.